 - Scrub the beets clean, poke 2-3 times with a fork and wrap tightly in aluminum foil.
-Roast in a 400°F oven until tender, about 50 minutes if you’re using medium-large sized beets.
+Roast in a 400°F oven until tender, about 70-90 minutes if you’re using medium-large sized beets.

 - Unwrap the beets (they’ll be piping hot so be careful!) and run cool water over them.
 The skin should easily peel off while you do this.
 Once peeled, chopped one or two of the beets into small chunks.
 You can save any remaining beets for another recipe.
 This step can be done ahead of time.

-- Add chopped golden beet pieces, apple cider vinegar, and bragg’s liquid aminos to the pan and give it one last stir.
+- Add chopped golden beet pieces, apple cider vinegar and liquid aminos to the pan and give it one last stir.
 Season with salt, pepper and crushed red pepper, to taste.